dwhite25/MSG-CcGAN/README.md

 ## Scientific Motivation

 Numerical simulations of BNS mergers can be computationally expensive and few such simulations consequently exist.
 Gravitational-wave detection partly relies on extensive databases of such simulations for matched filtering, however.
-There is therefore a need for creation of highly accurate simulations with high computational efficiency.
+There is therefore a need for creation of many highly accurate simulations with high computational efficiency.
 Machine learning is a natural approach to this solution.

 This project investigated the use of a **generative adversarial network (GAN)** as a surrogate model for binary-neutron-star waveform simulations.